eelcocramer/node-bluetooth-serial-port/README.md

 * Fixes buffer overflow on close() in Mac OSX.
 * Adds failure callback that is called when no channel can be found.
+* Fixes an issue on Mac OSX where a write action would fail when the MTU was exceeded (issue 23).
+* Fixes an issue on Mac OSX where data would not be written asynchronously (issue 24 and issue 25).

 ### 1.0.5